 Škofja Loka is a charming town set in the countryside between Ljubljana and Lake Bled in Slovenia.
 With an impressive hilltop castle and a pretty main square, the town makes for a lovely day trip from Ljubljana or Bled.
 Read on to discover the best things to do in Skofja Loka, Slovenia!

-The pretty medieval town of Škofja Loka is definitely worth visiting when you are in Ljubljana or Bled, especially if you love history, old houses, and castles!
+The pretty medieval town of Škofja Loka is definitely worth visiting when you are in Ljubljana or Bled, especially if you love history, old houses, picturesque bridges, and castles!

 Things to Do in Škofja Loka, SLOVENIA

 As an exquisitely-preserved medieval town, Škofja Loka is perfect for just wandering.
 But it is also home to a number of sights that are worth visiting.
 The town is small, so you can explore it in a few hours.

 We visited Škofja Loka on a rainy day in May.
 The intermittent rain couldn’t keep us from enjoying the tranquil beauty and charm of this little town.
 We hope you add it to your itinerary for Slovenia!

 Here are the best things to do in Škofja Loka:

 1. Snap a photo of the Capuchin Bridge

 Enter the town via the new bridge over the Selška Sora River, and stop to admire the views on both sides.
 On one side, you will see the beautifully-preserved Capuchin Bridge.
 It’s the oldest bridge in Slovenia that is still intact.

 The bridge was built in the middle of the 14th century, but its iron railings are much more recent.
 You’ll see the statue of Saint John of Nepomuk in the middle of the bridge.